troyblank/mass-reminder/README.md

 ##Trouble Shooting

-Sometimes Google API gives a invalid_grant error on a linux server; to fix this you must sync your clock
+Sometimes, if you are not syncing your clock with the above cron job, Google API gives a invalid_grant error on a linux server; to fix this you must sync your clock.

     sudo ntpdate -s time.nist.gov